The queen of the Borg will try to assimilate you.

 Before anyone could say anything, the queen picked up the teapot, yes that one, and started to serve tea.
 The events that followed saw the Queen soaked in scalding tea regurgitated by an angry chicken, and the wizard imprisoned for attacking the Queen.
 Tina hovered off in a huff, pecking several guards on her way out.

 The Queen promptly forgot about the Wizard, who was placed in the deepest part of the dungeons.
 So deep as to have no guards, light, food, or drink.
 Just a rotting smell from the other prisoners.

 Thankfully for the wizard, Tina the teapot was fond of her.
 The little teapot forced herself into chicken form and made her way to the dungeons.
 It’s amazing how little attention people will pay to a random chicken and how a strong peck to the nose will dissuade predators.

 The valiant teapot freed the wizard from the dungeons and the two headed back to their little cottage.

 The thought of cursing the Queen came to the wizard’s mind, but in the end she decided that wherever there was a curse there was always a pesky hero trying to break it.
 Instead she cast a spell making everyone in the castle forget that she existed.

 To avoid the same situation happening again, the wizard enchanted her cottage.
 The next time a royal knocked on her cottage, the entire thing sprouted legs and ran away.

 The moral of this story is simple: Always warn your guests about spells placed on your dishware.
 Also, don’t bother a wizard while they’re relaxing with a cup of tea and reading.

-Heroes, Legends, Fairies, and other Absurdities are the expanded versions of stories I’ve told my daughter at night before bed.
+Heroes, Legends, Fairies, and other Absurdities are the expanded versions of stories I’ve told my children at night before bed.
 They’re short, silly, and were completely improvised in the telling.